 Family Jewels is Hatteras Island’s premier store dedicated exclusively to jewelry.
 Most of the jewelry here is handmade by owner/jeweler Wendy Sisler.
 Her creations are crafted of Murano glass beads handmade on site, pearls, gemstones, crystals and silver.
 A few other select artists are represented here too.

 Farmer’s Daughter provides a wide selection of fashionable clothing, jewelry and accessories at affordable prices.
-They have four locations along the Outer Banks, and you’ll find this one at Hatteras Landing.
 In business for more than 30 years, Farmer’s Daughter is so chock-full of goods you probably won’t be able to see everything in one visit, nor can we describe it all here.
-But if... read more
+But if you’re a shopper, you’ll love wandering through this store, discovering crafts, home and garden accents, nautical... read more

 The Harrison family has been in the commercial fishing business in Hatteras for more than 20 years.
 In order to ensure a future in fishing for their children, the Harrisons started a retail market next to their home in Hatteras Village.
 Here you can buy fresh clams, shrimp, softshell crabs, scallops, crab, triggerfish, yellow-fin tuna, cobia, mahi mahi, wahoo, sheepshead, bluefish, flounder, pompano and more,... read more